CobeyH/Tandem-Ride-Share/README.md

 Barring that, make a pull request with your changes - we prefer, although do not enforce, a linear git history.

-Someone *should* come along and review your code, if it looks good your changes should be live as soon as they are merged!
+Someone *should* come along and review your code, if it looks good, your changes should be live as soon as they are merged!

 ## Dependancies